Moving from Defense to Offense with Data Analytics: Plays from the Field to Manage Bribery and Corruption Risk

-While there were a record-breaking 45 new FCPA-related investigations in 2017, the government’s commitment to rooting out corruption is not just about prosecution—it’s also about new expectations for how organizations should detect and prevent bribery and corruption.
+While 16 companies paid a record-breaking $2.89 billion to resolve FCPA cases in 2018, the government’s commitment to rooting out corruption is not just about prosecution—it’s also about new expectations for how organizations should detect and prevent bribery and corruption.
 In that regard, the DoJ recently published guidelines codifying a more measured approach for companies that voluntarily self-disclose FCPA violations as well as permanently adopted the policies of the FCPA Pilot Program, with senior officials also publically stating that the Department is looking for companies and agencies to implement integrated, holistic anti-bribery and corruption programs.
 Central to these developments is how organizations use data to enhance their compliance departments.
 Like baseball a decade ago, it’s time to rewrite the playbook of anti-bribery and corruption programs.
 The big data transformation begins with taking data off the bench and getting it into the game: training it, coaching it, and deploying it as the key player in detecting and rooting out costly wrongdoing.

 With that said, companies and public agencies face a quandary when thinking about the best use of their data: they’re sitting on a huge volume of key information, but it’s often difficult to distinguish the signal from the noise.
 Those well-versed in the FCPA arena will tell you that in the majority of bribery and corruption investigations—from relatively simple matters to complex cross-border affairs—the data necessary to detect and solve these cases was largely available within the organization under investigation and could have been used to prevent the red flag from erupting into a full-blown scandal.
 Yet in many organizations, public and private alike, the key data points for bribery and corruption indicators are often dispersed throughout its many different data systems.
 Personnel are similarly fragmented: the experts who understand the main bribery and corruption risks are often removed from those who grasp what key data exists, where it sits across disparate systems, and how it’s collected.
 Finally, the very teammates who are most exposed to bribery and corruption risks—those in day-to-day business operations—are often the same people who don’t receive adequate bribery and corruption training.